MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

 This is implemented by attempting to acquire the application identifier as a unique bus name on the session bus using GDBus.
 If there is no application ID or if `G_APPLICATION_NON_UNIQUE` was given, then this process will always become the primary instance.
 Due to the internal architecture of GDBus, method calls can be dispatched at any time (even if a main loop is not running).
 For this reason, you must ensure that any object paths that you wish to register are registered before calling this function.
 If the application has already been registered then an invalid error object is returned with no work performed.

-The *startup* signal is emitted if registration succeeds and *application* is the primary instance (including the non-unique case).
+The *startup* signal is emitted if registration succeeds and the application is the primary instance (including the non-unique case).
 In the event of an error (such as *cancellable* being cancelled, or a failure to connect to the session bus), then the error object is set appropriately.
 Note: the return value of this function is not an indicator that this instance is or is not the primary instance of the application.
 See `get-is-remote()` for that.

 Returns: Gnome::Glib::Error. if registration succeeded the error object is invalid.